mhavey/marklogic/uml2es/examples/movietalk/README.md

 We want the logical model in MarkLogic as an Entity Services model.
 That might sound strange.
 It's a logical model; why deploy it?
 We will use it later for a novel purpose: to help build our physical-logical mapping.
 The logical model we designed in Papyrus lacks enough detail to be used physically anyway.
 Most of its attributes do not even have a data type.
 When we deploy the model to MarkLogic as an Entity Services, we will specify the "lax" option to our UML/ES transformation tool.
 The "lax" option instructs the transformation tool to tolerate the logical model's lack of detail and make a best effort to produce an Entity Services model.
 To deploy the logical model, run the following:

-gradle -b uml2es.gradle -PenvironmentName=local -i -PmodelName=MovieTalk -Plax=true uDeployModel
+./gradlew -b uml2es.gradle -i -PmodelFile=../umlModels/MovieTalk.xml -Plax=true uDeployModel

 Confirm:
 - Content DB includes several documents created when loading the XMI, including: